-The notice is effective as soon as it is issued to you.
+The notice is effective as soon as it is given to you.
 It must clearly tell you the amount of notice you are being given and the last date of your employment (called the 'effective date of termination').
 This is an important date because if you bring a tribunal claim it will be used, for example, to work out whether your claim was brought in time.

 The law entitles employees to minimum periods of notice.
 The minimum period of notice an employer must give depends on how long you have been employed, and is:

 - one week if you have worked for between one month and two years;